Zening-Wang-22/MIMIC4/README.md

 The `mimic4.R` file is configured to connect with Google BigQuery.
 We utilize SQL within R to query and manipulate data directly from BigQuery.

 ### Example Dataset
-Included in this repository is an example dataset named `part1.csv`.
-This file represents a preliminary merged dataset.
-We will update the complete dataset later.
+Included in this repository is a folder named "Examples" which contains three example datasets related to Sepsis 3.
+We will later upload the complete dataset after joining it.